#02009 Print This PagePrint This Page

 I could hear the [C] people [D] say;

-There [G] goes the [C] Boston [G] Burg- [D] lar,
+There [G] goes the [C] Boston [G] burg- [D] lar,

 In [G] strong irons he is bound,

-For [C] breaking [D] of the [G] Union Bank,
+For [C] the breaking [D] of the [G] Union Bank,

-There's a girl in [C] Boston [G] ci- [D] ty,
+Well, there's a girl in [C] Boston [G] ci- [D] ty,

 A [G] girl I know so well,